Certificate of Analysis // The Sucralose Company

 Identity & assay

 Identity (infrared spectrum and specific rotation) confirms the material is sucralose and nothing else.
 Assay measures how much of the powder is sucralose — the USP/FCC specification is 98.0–102.0% on an anhydrous basis.
-A passing assay means the jar contains pure sucralose, not a diluted blend.
+A passing assay means the bag contains pure sucralose, not a diluted blend.

 Heavy metals (Pb, As, Cd, Hg)